mnemote/ciril/README.rst

 Or maybe use two LEDs pointing down, either side of a single analog photodiode feeding into the ADC pin.
 By switching the LEDs on and off and monitoring light level change, we can extract analog line follower information from the single ADC.
+The lower shell can provide a light guide for these components.

 Ambient Light
 -------------